olivier-m/formica/docs/usage.rst

 ----------

 **{% form %}** is the main template tag you use when rendering a single form.
-It basically loads a template, sets a new context and render what's inside the tag.
+It basically loads a template, sets a new context and renders what's inside the tag.
 If we have a form named **{{ my_form }}** in our website template and we want to render it using ``formica/base_form.html`` template, we add this in our website template: